 Motivation for treatment can change between the first, second or third time.
 Legal issues, employment problems and family/marital discord can all be initial reasons.
 It is our wish, that you enter treatment for yourself and your desire for a better life.

-ShareHouse offers a client-focused approach to treatment, not a one size fits all.
+ShareHouse offers a Patient-focused approach to treatment, not a one size fits all.
 We take great pride in our programming and auxiliary services.
 Strong people make the decision to enter treatment and change their life.

 I really do hope it’s a “Happy New Year,” – Cindy